awsdocs/aws-doc-sdk-examples/resources/cdk/README.md

        Note that the generated resources might not be immediately available.
        You can keep running this command until you see their names.

-    e.
+    d.
 To destroy the generated AWS resources after you are finished using them, run the following command:

        aws cloudformation delete-stack --stack-name STACK_NAME
  3. To run this app with the AWS CloudFormation console:

     a.
-If a cdk.out folder exists in this directory, delete it.
-    b.
 Run the following command to create an AWS CloudFormation template:

        npm install && cdk synth > CLOUDFORMATION_TEMPLATE_NAME
-    c.
+    b.
 Sign in to the AWS CloudFormation console, at:

        https:console.aws.amazon.com/cloudformation